Orpius/SDK/docs/UserGuide/index.md

 * **SMTP Event Server Port** – Specify the port used by the Orpius system SMTP server for incoming email notification.

-* **Organisation** – Set the maximum number of users and administrators allowed in an organisation.
+* **Organization** – Set the maximum number of users and administrators allowed in an organization.

-* **Application** - Restrict new users to those from within your organisation.
+* **Application** - Restrict new users to those from within your organization.
   Set limits for cache item lifespan, refresh token lifespan, and timeouts.

 * **Inferencing** – Manage limits on inferencing operations.